Research Machines Advert - May 1979

 The Research Machines' 380Z - A unique tool for research and education

-From at least 1978 through to mid 1982, Research Machines Limited, often abbreviated to RML, seemed to be selling the same one machine - a Z80-based system called the 380Z, or rather 380Ƶ as RM liked to print it on the micro itself.
+From its launch in 1977 through to mid 1982, Research Machines Limited, often abbreviated to RML or RM, seemed to be selling the same one machine - a Z80-based system called the 380Z, or rather 380Ƶ as RM liked to print on the micro itself.

-It had been advertised under the "Sintel" banner since early 1977, with the first prototypes being released in August of the same year and production models appearing from December, making it one of the first British micros to go in to production[1].
+The first prototypes were released in August of 1977, with production models appearing from December, making it one of the first British micros to go in to production[2].

 It came in a base-unit-and-keyboard configuration, ready to plug into a handy black-and-white television or monitor, as the advert shows.